krisnova/nginx-proxy-analysis/README.md

 Nginx doesn't spawn a process or thread for every connection.
 Instead, worker processes accept new requests from a shared "listen" socket and execute a highly efficient run-loop inside each worker to process thousands of connections per worker.
 [Source](http://www.aosabook.org/en/nginx.html).

 ### The "Accept Queue"

+Note: _The "accept queue" is sometimes referred to as "the backlog queue" as found in this [Tuning NGINX for Performance](https://www.nginx.com/blog/tuning-nginx/) guide.
+The term "backlog queue" corresponds to the internal counter nginx uses to limit connections in addition to the system `SOMAXCONN` kernel parameter.
+See [how nginx calls listen() in ngx_open_listening_sockets](https://github.com/nginx/nginx/blob/master/src/core/ngx_connection.c#L406-L408).

 Nginx, like any server running on top of a Linux kernel, is bound by the constraints of the kernel.